YirimS/reading-notes/Revisions-Cloud.md

 <p> In order for your site to go live you'll want to make sure you have went through the A.C.P Flow in Terminal otherwise your site will not be rendered into a live site with the new changes and revisions. it helps to keep a checklist of the process and check them off as they are completed (example below)</p>

+<p> To create a task list, preface list items with a regular space character followed by [ ].
+To mark a task as complete, use [x].</p>

 - [x] Add
 - [ ] Commit